gobbyo/kinetic-display/docs/assembly/deploycontrollerproject.md

 ## Configure and Deploy the Controller Project

-1. Connect your Computer to the digit PCB Pico per the instructions on [Verify Micropython on your Raspberry Pi Pico](../prerequisitesoftware.md)
+1. Connect your Computer to the controller PCB Pico per the instructions on [Verify Micropython on your Raspberry Pi Pico](../prerequisitesoftware.md)
 2. Following the screen capture below from VS Code, select **(A)** **File->Open Folder...**, **(B)** open the **deploy/conductor** folder you deployed during step 4 in the section [Fork and Clone the Repository](../prerequisitesoftware.md), then **(C)** click the "Select Folder" button.
 ![deploycontrollercode-1.webp](../img/deploycontrollercode/deploycontrollercode-1.webp)
 3. Following the screen capture below, select the Explorer icon (**A**) in the left [Activity bar](https://code.visualstudio.com/docs/getstarted/userinterface#_basic-layout).
 Click the digit.json file (**B**) in the Explorer pane.
 Change the **"digit":** value (**C**) to **4**.
 Don't forget to save the file after changing the value.